Skip to main content

 Choice Is a Service Design Decision

-More Channels Means Less Exclusion
+More Channels Mean Less Exclusion

 A phone-only model excludes some people.
 A digital-only model excludes others.
 A process that assumes every customer can hear clearly, see clearly, speak clearly, remember multiple codes, use biometrics, and complete every step in one sitting will break for more people than many teams realise.